Assiniboine

 - Youth Leadership Roles

-- Youth are encouraged to take on leadership roles in community initiatives, contributing to cultural preservation and innovation.
+- Youth are increasingly taking on leadership roles in community organizations and cultural initiatives.

 - Innovation And Startups